 During a lecture in Tel-Aviv in front of Mapai activists in 1938, Ben-Gurion divided the realization of the "historic aim of the Jewish state" into two stages.
 The first stage, which would last ten to fifteen years, he called "the period of building and laying foundations."
 This would prepare the state for the second stage, "the period of expansion."
 The goal of both stages was the "gathering of the exiles in all of Palestine."
 And so "from the moment the state is established, it must calculate its actions with an eye toward this distant goal."

-When Zionists were debating the Peel Commission's partition plan, Ben-Gurion advised his colleges to accept the concept of partitioning ONLY as a first stage of a complete conquest.
+Ben-Gurion advised his colleges to accept the concept of partitioning ONLY as a first stage of a complete conquest.
 He stated in 1937:

 "Just as I do not see the proposed Jewish state as a final solution to the problems of the Jewish people, so I do now see partition as the final solution of the Palestine question.
 Those who reject partition are right in their claim that this country cannot be partitioned because it constitute one unit, not only from a historical point of view but also from that of nature and economy" (emphasis added).
 (Simha Flapan, p.
 22)